 Next, you should contemplate your lighting needs and think through your daily routine.
 If you're a person who doesn't love bright lights in the morning, install a dimmer switch; just make sure the lighting you select is compatible with that dimmer.
-For applying makeup, you may want to use fixtures with warm white LED bulbs.
+For applying makeup, you may want to use fixtures with warm white LED light bulbs.
 In some cases, you may need to hire an electrician to install your bathroom lighting.
 This is especially the case if you've moved into an older home and are unsure about working with dated wiring, or if you're installing an authentic vintage fixture that could use some extra care.

-Our Favorite Bathroom Lighting Styles
+Bathroom Lighting Styles

 Industrial bathroom lighting doesn't stray all that far from farmhouse.
 In a space marked by dark colors, worn woods, and raw materials, install cage lights or fixtures with exposed bulbs or wires.

 Types of Lighting to Consider

-A flush mount or a semi-flush mount on the ceiling in the bathroom is a smart pick if you're dealing with a small space or low ceilings.
+A flush mount ceiling fixture in the bathroom is a smart pick if you're dealing with a small space or low ceilings.
 This way, you won't bang your head against the fixture as you get out of the tub (ouch!) and it won't compete with the rest of your decor.
-Plus, you can always mix a flush mount with other types of fixtures for additional illumination and visual interest.
+Plus, you can always mix a flush mount with other types of lighting for additional illumination and visual interest.

 Where to Shop for Bathroom Lighting